 It helps prevent the situation where you think you’re covered for something because of looser wording of the CI definition, only to find out that your claim is rejected.
 Also undesirable is everyone having to pay higher premiums because other customers are enjoying a low bar for making claims.

-LIA has stated that it will continue to review the CI framework’s continued relevance every three years, in line with evolving medical trends and consumer demands.
+LIA has stated that it will continue to review the CI framework’s continued relevance every three years, in line with evolving medical trends and consumer demands, so such reviews to the CI definitions will be a routine and ongoing process.